 Faculty Members may request leave of absence without pay or use vacation leave while campaigning for elective political office.
-Faculty Members may continue working while campaigning for elective political office as long as the campaigning does not interfere with the duties and responsibilities of the Faculty Member, as determined by the Chancellor or Vice-President, and the Faculty Member complies with Board of Regents’ Policy RP 9.205 (see R-04 of Reference Section), Political Activity (and subsequent amendments) and other applicable rules of the University.
+Faculty Members may continue working while campaigning for elective political office as long as the campaigning does not interfere with the duties and responsibilities of the Faculty Member, as determined by the Chancellor, or Provost, or Vice-President, and the Faculty Member complies with Board of Regents’ Policy RP 9.205 (see R-04 of Reference Section), Political Activity (and subsequent amendments) and other applicable rules of the University.

 H. LEAVE SHARING

 Except as modified by the terms of this Agreement, Faculty Members shall be allowed to participate in the Leave Sharing Program (see R-05 of Reference Section) of the State of Hawaii, under the provisions of administrative rules adopted by the University.

 Bargainable items contained in Unit 7 “letters of hire” (as below defined) are subject to the grievance procedure.
 This Section is not meant to expand the scope of bargaining; it is not meant to make letters of hire in general a bargainable subject; and it is not meant to make all items contained in letters of hire bargainable or subject to the grievance procedure.
 Items in letters of hire are grievable only to the extent that they are bargainable.
 The following shall be applicable to Unit 7 letters of hire:

 1. No person shall be hired into Unit 7 without written documentation of initial terms and conditions of employment that will take effect upon hire.
 Such documentation shall be referred to herein as “letters of hire.”

 2. The University shall preserve all letters of hire offered to potential Unit 7 members, whether they are accepted or not by the candidate, for at least three (3) years.